Lana-fl/DB_SheCraft/README.md

 ✔ Safe to rerun
 ✔ Uses ON DUPLICATE KEY UPDATE and INSERT IGNORE

+DO NOTE: the database is initially empty in terms of customers and designers so you would need to populate it in terms of designers before ordering as a customer.

 ## Backend Setup (Port 5000)🔌
 Create a .env file inside BackEnd/shecraft-backend/:
 ```bash